 You can rent a boat for as little as €180 a day from Amalfi Coast Rental Company or you can book one of the full day Boat Tours that leave from Positano.

 19) Snorkel Or Scuba Dive

 Positano is a great place to snorkel or scuba dive.
-A series of quiet coves and grottoes can be found along the Coast of Amalfi, Sorrento, and Capri Island, and the clarity of the water is said to be fantastic!
+A series of quiet coves and grottos can be found along the coast of Amalfi, Sorrento, and Capri Island, and the clarity of the water is said to be fantastic!

 20) Take In The View

 Sometimes you need to just sit back, relax, and take in the view, and what better place to do it than one of the most picturesque towns in the world?

 My favorite views of Positano are from Hotel Marincanto, but you can enjoy amazing views from many of the following viewpoints in Positano:

 - The bar at Le Sirenuse